PhotonMoton/Simple-School-Bell-System/README.md

     sudo reboot
     ```

+10. If you make any changes to the code and you want to make sure the service is running correctly, make sure to type this:

+    ```
+    sudo systemctl daemon-reload
+    sudo systemctl reset schoolbell.service
+    ```

+11. You can check the status of the service with this:

+    ```
+    sudo systemctl status schoolbell.service
+    ```

 Now, the School Bell Management System should automatically start on boot.

 ## Future Updates

-1. Edit Schedule Panel - For now the only way to change the schedule is to edit the `models.py` file.

-2. Connect to an audio-clip api to facilitate song selection.
+1. Connect to an audio-clip api to facilitate song selection.
+As of now you have to find and upload your own ".mp3" files.

-3. QOL/
+2. QOL